 The plant is adjacent to Nova Chemicals' Joffre petrochemical complex and recovers ethane and NGLs from the fuel gas used at the complex.
 All ethane production from JEEP is sold under a long-term, cost-of-service type contract with Nova Chemicals.
 Under this ethane sales agreement, a small portion of the operating cost risk is borne by AltaGas, based on the ratio of NGLs to total plant production.
-AltaGas sells its NGL production under a one-year evergreen marketing agreement based on the monthly average market price for NGLs.
+AltaGas delivers its NGL production to area fractionators under short to medium term fractionation agreements.
+AltaGas takes the resulting spec products in kind and sells into markets throughout North America to maximize plant gate netbacks.